Safe Use of Metric Measuring Tools

 - Incorrect measurements from unit confusion

-- Cuts from sharp tool edges
+- Cuts from sharp parts, tape edges, or metal materials

 2–3 Minute Talk Script